MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ne-wdm-_reg_notify_class.md

 Specifies that a thread has attempted to obtain the full path of a registry key.
 Use this value on Windows 10 and later versions of the Windows operating system.

+### -field RegNtPreSaveMergedKey

+Use this value on Windows 10 and later versions of the Windows operating system.

+### -field RegNtPostSaveMergedKey

+Use this value on Windows 10 and later versions of the Windows operating system.

 ### -field MaxRegNtNotifyClass

 Specifies the maximum value in this enumeration type.